Members

 SESAR Deployment Manager

-The SESAR Deployment Manager (SDM) was created in 2014 by the investing operational stakeholders in European aviation, i.e. airlines, airports and air navigation service providers, tasked with planning, coordinating and synchronising implementation of new ATM functionalities mandated by the EU, based on innovative technical and operational solutions resulting from the R&D phase of the SESAR project.
+The SESAR Deployment Manager (SDM) was created in 2014 by the European Commission and operational stakeholders in European aviation, i.e., airlines, airports, and air navigation service providers.
+SDM is tasked with planning, coordinating, and synchronizing the implementation of new ATM functionalities mandated by the EU.
+These functionalities are based on innovative technical and operational solutions resulting from the R&D phase of the SESAR project.

-The initial set of ATM functionalities required to be deployed under SDM coordination in the time frame 2015-2026 are defined in the Pilot Common Project (PCP, Regulation (EU) N°716/2014).
-The SESAR Deployment Programme (DP) developed by SDM provides a project view of the regulation.
-The DP is used within the Connecting Europe Facility (CEF) framework to guide stakeholders in submitting to the successive calls for proposals of the most relevant implementation projects to the full and timely implementation of the PCP.
+The initial set of ATM functionalities required to be deployed under SDM coordination in the 2015-2027 timeframe is defined in the Common Project 1(CP1, Regulation (EU) No 116/2021).
+The SESAR Deployment Programme (DP), developed by SDM, provides a project view of the regulation.
+The DP is used within the Connecting Europe Facility (CEF) framework to guide stakeholders in submitting proposals for the most relevant implementation projects to ensure the full and timely implementation of the CP1.
 If awarded, implementation projects benefit from EU co-funding and are executed under SDM coordination and monitoring.
-The successive versions of the DP have already enabled the ward of 84 implementation projects as result from the CEF call 2014 and triggered the submission of 223 implementation projects to the CEF calls 2015.
-The DP 2016 is under development with the ambition to continue to stimulate investment in ATM modernisation.
+To date, the successive versions of the DP have facilitated over 223 project submissions to CEF calls since 2014, resulting in substantial EU co-funding for implementation.

-Aviation is a highly regulated industry based on high level of safety and global interoperability involving advanced airborne systems on-board aircraft and complex ground systems that together build up the Air Traffic Management (ATM) system.
-Modernising this complex environment is challenging.
-Early availability of standards and regulation is paramount for safe, efficient and timely deployment of new functionalities and related performance improvements.
+Aviation is a highly regulated industry based on high levels of safety and global interoperability, involving advanced airborne systems on board aircraft and complex ground systems that together form the Air Traffic Management (ATM) system.
+Modernizing this complex environment is challenging.
+The early availability of harmonized standards and regulations is critical for the safe, efficient, and timely deployment of new functionalities, as well as for achieving the associated performance improvements.

-Development of material supporting deployment including guidance material, specifications, standards and regulation involves a large number of actors with various governmental structures and is often based on voluntary contributions from industry.
-SDM has identified lack or delayed availability of supporting material as one of the highest risk to full and timely PCP implementation.
+The development of materials supporting deployment—including guidance, specifications, standards, and regulations—involves a large number of actors across various governmental structures and is often based on voluntary contributions from the industry.
+SDM has identified the lack or delayed availability of supporting material as one of the highest risks to the full and timely implementation of the CP1.

 The European ATM Standardisation Coordination Group (EASCG) was set up to coordinate activities related to standards and regulation in Europe.
-SDM seats as an observer in EASCG.
-Considering their respective role, SDM could be considered as the customer of EASCG.
-As customer, SDM reports to every meeting of EASCG about the supporting material required to enable timely implementation while ensuring safety and interoperability.
+SDM holds observer status in EASCG.
+Given their respective roles, SDM can be considered a "customer" of EASCG.
+In this role, SDM regularly reports to EASCG on the supporting material required to enable timely implementation while ensuring safety and interoperability.

 Visit website